cloudprivacylabs/json2rdf/README.md

 "rdfIRI": "ref:<pointer to the @id field>
 ```

-Based on this intuition, we come up with the following tags:
+Based on this, we devise the following tags:

   * `rdfPredicate`: Declares a JSON property as an RDF predicate
     (edge), with a mapping to a term.
 This is similar to mapping a